orriborri/sump-it/docs/code-standard.md

 - Next.js as the framework
 - Material-UI for components
 - Tailwind CSS for styling
+- Kysely for database operations

-Remember to run the appropriate linting and type checking before committing:
+Remember to run the appropriate checks before committing:

 ```bash
 pnpm lint